-- (a) (i) Compare gross domestic expenditures on R&D between Singapore and [2] China from 1994 to 2004. - (ii) What can you conclude about the relative importance of multifactor productivity to Singapore's real GDP growth over the period 2002-2007?

-- (b) With reference to the data, - (i) With the aid of a diagram, explain the impact on the drug market when its [3] patent expires. - (ii) Identify the type of externality that exists in the pharmaceutical industry [5] and explain how it leads to inefficiency in resource allocation. - (c) Discuss whether patents are better than subsidies in encouraging innovation in [8] the pharmaceutical industry. - (d) In the light of the data provided, evaluate the importance of innovation in [10] achieving sustained economic growth for Singapore.
+- (a) (i) Compare gross domestic expenditures on R&D between Singapore and China from 1994 to 2004. (ii) What can you conclude about the relative importance of multifactor productivity to Singapore's real GDP growth over the period 2002-2007? (b) With reference to the data, (i) Describe the type of market structure operating in Singapore's pharmaceutical industry. - (ii) Comment on whether large pharmaceutical firms are always bad for the economy.
+[6] - (c) Discuss whether patents are better than subsidies in encouraging innovation in the pharmaceutical industry.
+[8] - (d) In the light of the data provided, evaluate the importance of innovation in achieving sustained economic growth for Singapore.

-[Total:30]
+[Total: 30]